 This year MB celebrates its 20th anniversary with 20 special events, which included a boat cruise for the whole firm.
 The work environment at MB is always friendly and the cruise was a great opportunity to enjoy time with my co-workers outside of the office.
 As an articling student, you can quickly get caught up in your work and forget to take the time to enjoy the experience, and the boat cruise allowed us to do just that.

 As a summer student, I went on discoveries and enjoyed seeing the process first-hand.
 However, only now as an articling student with more involvement in files do I have an appreciation of the importance of discoveries.
-With settlement becoming more common, discoveries play a critical role in assessing liability and damages at an early stage, and has shown me that every question has a purpose.
+With settlement becoming more common, discoveries play a critical role in assessing liability and damages at an early stage and have shown me that every question has a purpose.
 It has also allowed me to observe different styles of questioning (are you in the “catch more flies with honey” camp or the “direct and to the point” camp?) and in turn develop my own style.
 (I am leaning toward the former.)

 Lawyers often speak of articling as if it’s war.
 Articling can be tough and there is definitely a learning curve, but it makes all the difference when you have good people to go through the trenches with.
 I’m thankful to work with a great group of students.
 Have an urgent assignment due and need to take yourself out of the work rotation?
 No problem.
 Have dinner plans and need a second set of eyes to help review documents so you can leave on time?
 Someone will be there to help.

 To all upcoming articling students: Articling isn't just a tough time that you have to get through; it’s a time to learn a lot, try new things, and enjoy yourself along the way.